Night-Life Economy Commissioner Bill 2024

 Vote on a motion

-Vote on the urgency motion to declare the Night-Life Economy Commissioner Bill, Cross-Border Commissioner Bill, and Queensland Food Farmers' Commissioner Bill as urgent, bypass committee referral, and limit total debate time to 40 minutes.
-The LNP, Greens, KAP and one independent opposed the motion due to the limited debate time, not the bills themselves.
-Passed 48-38.
+Vote on the government's urgency motion to declare the Queensland Food Farmers' Commissioner Bill, Cross-Border Commissioner Bill and Night-Life Economy Commissioner Bill as urgent, bypass committee referral, and limit total cognate debate time to 40 minutes.
+The LNP opposed on grounds of inadequate scrutiny time, not opposition to the bills themselves.

 The motion was agreed to.